BRHS is pleased to present merchandise for sale that offers you an informative and fascinating look back across the rich history

 Bulletin # 33 Bulletin #33 THE S-4 HUDSONS - Contains 164 pages covering the entire roster of the 3000 and 4000 series S-4 and S-4A class locomotives with history, photos, roster, operations and details.

-Bulletin # 30 Sorry, this item is no longer available Bulletin #30 IOWA NARROW GAUGE - Contains 80 pages of comprehensive history and photos of the Iowa narrow gauge branch lines that ran from Burlington to Washington and Winfield to Oskaloosa, with a special section of Charles Franzen's photographs in Washington.
+Bulletin # 30 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #30 IOWA NARROW GAUGE - Contains 80 pages of comprehensive history and photos of the Iowa narrow gauge branch lines that ran from Burlington to Washington and Winfield to Oskaloosa, with a special section of Charles Franzen's photographs in Washington.

 Bulletin # 29 Bulletin #29 Q CONSOLS - Contains 68 pages of history, roster, photos, diagrams of the Consolidation type steam locomotives.

-Bulletin # 28 Sorry, this item is no longer available Bulletin #28 BILLBOARD REEFERS - Contains 64 pages of history, photos, paint and lettering diagrams of ice reefers sub-leased to and painted for shippers on the Burlington in the 1933-1934 era.
+Bulletin # 28 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #28 BILLBOARD REEFERS - Contains 64 pages of history, photos, paint and lettering diagrams of ice reefers sub-leased to and painted for shippers on the Burlington in the 1933-1934 era.

 Bulletin # 27 Bulletin #27 THE O'NEIL BRANCH - Contains 68 pages of history and photos of the Nebraska branch line built as the Pacific Short Line.
 Also history, photos, drawings of railroad scales and the cars used to calibrate those scales.

-Bulletin # 26 Sorry, this item is no longer available Bulletin #26 BURLINGTON SHOPS - Contains 96 pages of comprehensive history and photos of the main back shops of the CB&Q.
+Bulletin # 26 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #26 BURLINGTON SHOPS - Contains 96 pages of comprehensive history and photos of the main back shops of the CB&Q.

-Bulletin # 25 Sorry, this item is no longer available Bulletin #25 STOCK CARS AND LIVESTOCK TRAFFIC - Contains 136 pages of history, photos, drawings, roster of all Burlington stock cars and associated facilities, including drovers cars and passenger service horse cars.
+Bulletin # 25 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #25 STOCK CARS AND LIVESTOCK TRAFFIC - Contains 136 pages of history, photos, drawings, roster of all Burlington stock cars and associated facilities, including drovers cars and passenger service horse cars.

-Bulletin # 24 Sorry, this item is no longer available Bulletin #24, BURLINGTON BUSES - Contains 80 pages of history and photos of the various bus lines affiliated with the Burlington.
+Bulletin # 24 Sorry, this item is temporarily out of stock.
+Please check back later.
+Bulletin #24, BURLINGTON BUSES - Contains 80 pages of history and photos of the various bus lines affiliated with the Burlington.
 Also history and photos of the dynamometer test cars.

 Bulletin # 23 Bulletin #23 BURLINGTON, IOWA - Heart of the CB&Q, is available as a reprint.
 It contains 124 information packed pages of the history of the Burlington Railroad as it relates its namesake city, Burlington.
 Over 240 photos, along with trackage diagrams and drawings complete this comprehensive history.
 A MUST for any Burlington library!